 Gauhati HC grants bail to IIT student accused of rape, calls him state’s future asset

-The court said that there was possibility for the accused to tamper with evidence or influence witnesses directly or indirectly.
+The court said that there was no possibility for the accused to tamper with evidence or influence witnesses directly or indirectly.

 The Gauhati High Court has granted bail to a student of Indian Institute of Technology who allegedly raped another student, and said that both of them were the “state’s future assets”, Live Law reported on Monday.